 The octopus comes with shishito peppers, pickled papaya, and a roasted red pepper escabeche.
 It all works very well together, but we do wish there was a bit more of the escabeche to dip the octopus in.

-While protein is definitely the focus at Perla, the brussels sprouts are the best vegetable on the menu.
-They’re a bit spicy, but they’re the perfect side to share with a date.
+While protein is definitely the focus at Perla, the Brussels sprouts are the best vegetable on the menu.
+They’re a bit spicy, and the perfect side to share with a date.

-This is super similar to the fried rice that’s spread across the table as the base for the kamayan feast and we love it.
+This is super similar to the fried rice that’s spread across the table as the base for the kamayan feast.
+We love it.
 It comes with a side of bone marrow, which makes the rice even more flavorful when mixed in.

 Short Rib Kare Kare